0xferit/potential-eureka/_posts/2017-07-18-Tetromino-Rotation.md

 ---
 layout: default
-title:  "Easy Tetriminoe Rotation"
+title:  "Easy Tetromino Rotation"
 date:   14-7-2017
 categories: algorithm programming
-excerpt: By representing a tetriminoe in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
+excerpt: By representing a tetromino in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
 ---

 {{page.title}}
 ================

-By representing a tetriminoe in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
+By representing a tetromino in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.

 ### Representation